-PORTALES PLANNING COMMISSION Regular scheduled meetings are held the fourth Monday of each month at 5:30 p.m. in the Council meeting Room of the Memorial Building as needed, located at 200 E 7th Street (unless otherwise advertised).
+PORTALES PLANNING COMMISSION Regular scheduled meetings are held the third Monday of each month at 5:30 p.m. in the Council meeting Room of the Memorial Building as needed, located at 200 E 7th Street (unless otherwise advertised).
 Special meetings or emergency meetings shall be advertised separately.

 BUILDING INSPECTIONS/BUILDING PERMITS Are you looking to add a fence, build a carport, construct an addition to your house, or finally get that shed you’ve been dreaming of?
 If you are living within the city limits of Portales then it’s likely you’ll need a permit.